OpenCyphal/pycyphal/CONTRIBUTING.rst

 .........................

 Sometimes during development it might be necessary to only run a certain subset of unit tests related to the newly developed functionality.

+As we're invoking ``pytest`` directly outside of ``nox``, we should first set ``CYPHAL_PATH`` to contain a list of all the paths where the DSDL root namespace directories are to be found (modify the values to match your environment).

+..  code-block:: sh

+    export CYPHAL_PATH="$HOME/pycyphal/demo/custom_data_types:$HOME/pycyphal/demo/public_regulated_data_types"

-To do this, open 2 terminal windows.
+Next, open 2 terminal windows.

 In the first, run: